Last updated 12th September 2018

 - access to the OVH Control Panel

-The Network Firewall protects the IPs that are associated with a machine.
-You must therefore configure each IP separately; it is not possible to configure the server as a whole.
+The Network Firewall protects the IPs that are associated with a server.
+As a result, you need to configure each IP separately.
+You cannot configure the server as a whole.

 You can set up to 20 rules per IP.

-The firewall is enabled automatically upon each DDoS attack, and cannot be disabled before the attack ends.
-This is why it is important to keep the firewall rules up to date.
-As a default setting you do not have any configured rules, so all connections can be set up.
-If you do have any, remember to check your firewall rules regularly, even if you disable it.
+The firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
+This is why it is important to keep your firewall rules up-to-date.
+By default, you do not have any configured rules to start with, so all connections can be set up.
+If you have any, we recommend checking them regularly, even if the firewall is disabled.

-- The UDP fragmentation is blocked (DROP) as a default setting.
-When you enable the Network Firewall, if you use a VPN, remember to correctly configure your maximum transmission unit (MTU).
+- The UDP fragmentation is blocked (DROP) by default.
+When you enable the Network Firewall, if you use a VPN, remember to configure your maximum transmission unit (MTU) correctly.
 For example, on OpenVPN, you can tick

 - The Network Firewall is not taken into account within the OVH network, so the rules set up do not affect the connections in this internal network.